+Considering cloud-based association management software options?
 It’s hard to find an industry these days that hasn’t begun migrating its IT infrastructure to the cloud, and associations and nonprofits can count themselves as being among the last holdouts.
 It’s hard to blame them.
-During the dot-com boom in the late 90s, many associations were lured into signing up for application service providers (ASPs) that ultimately went belly up, and you can imagine the ensuing panic when those associations had to scramble to ensure their precious data was still intact.
+During the dot-com boom in the late 90s, many associations were lured into signing up for application service providers (ASPs) that ultimately went belly up.
+The ensuing panic when those associations had to scramble to ensure their invaluable data was still intact was enormous.
 This left them feeling burned and wary of any software solutions they didn’t have complete control over.

 Reduced costs